 The term salary and wages is often confused by people and is used interchangeably.
 But the truth is that both these terms differ from each other and hold different meanings.
-Salary is a fixed amount paid to the employees at regular intervals for their performance and productivity whereas wages are the hourly- based payment given to the labor for the amount of work finished in a day.
-To further enhance the understanding below is the primary difference between salary and wages:
+Salary is a fixed amount paid or transferred to the employees at regular intervals for their performance and productivity, at the end of the month whereas wages are hourly or daily-based payment given to the labour for the amount of work finished in a day.

 Content: Salary Vs Wages